timnetworks/cfk-skeleton-structure/README.md

 - Marissa Jones
   - Chief of Staff

-- Mesha Allen
+- Darrell Dove
-  - Volunteer Coordinator
+  - Director of TALNT

 ##### Board of Directors